SERG-Delft/serg-delft.github.io/_events/2021-04-23-reading-club.md

 Dear all,

-Join us on March the 12h, 14:00 - 15:00 on Zoom for the next **SERG Reading Club** 📖📚!
+Join us on April the 23th, 14:00 - 15:00 on Zoom for the next **SERG Reading Club** 📖📚!
 We're reviewing one of our internal papers or an exemplar paper against the [ACM SIGSOFT Empirical Standards](https://github.com/acmsigsoft/EmpiricalStandards).

-The paper for this session is from Vivek! 🙂
+The paper for this session has to still be decided on 🙂

 Wanna join & you are not part of our Mattermost?
 Send an email to c.e.brandt /at/ tudelft.nl to get the Zoom link 😊